 There’s an average of around 3 email contacts with HCPs between each quarterly newsletter.
 It can vary though, depending on their role and location.

 B2B CRM - website content

-Its content sections have useful articles, information and references for HCPs to use in their day to day jobs.
+It’s regularly updated with new content.
+This includes useful articles, information and references for HCPs to use in their day to day jobs.